 - Ideal for bloggers and first-time site owners

-All the CMS mentioned above offer rich website development environment and a great deal of features.
-So if you are looking to something other than WordPress to build your website, you can try your hands with any of them on your requirement basis.
+All the CMS mentioned above offers a rich website development environment and a great deal of features.
+So if you are looking for something other than WordPress to build your website, you can try your hands with any of them on your requirement basis.